schmkls/SongPlacer/README.md

 - **Nostalgics**.
 People who have memories of places connected to music and want to relive those places by listening to the music can do so by storing their song-places in playlists in their *Library*.

-- **Solo drivers**.
-People who drive solo, for example truck drivers, can use the *Route*-function.
-That way they can set up a mix of their own playlist and local music before a drive so they won't need to plicka på mobilen while driving.

 - **Connectors**.
 People who connect places to music and want to connect with how other people connect places to music.
 For example, users can connect songs to forests to represent the vibe of the forest.
 Other users might connect the skate-park in Umeå with Fricky, Råsunda with "Å vi e AIK", or a Paris square with "Lobo-Hombre En Paris".